Understanding Oligarchy: The Dangers of Oligarchy, Cronyism, and Big Government Run By Wealth

 Oligarchy in Classical Terms and The Vices and Virtues of Oligarchy

-In a very loose sense one could say oligarchy simply means rule by the few, but that isn’t the definition we are considering here.
+As noted above, one could say oligarchy simply means rule by the few.
+However, that isn’t the definition we will be considering below.

-Generally, and in terms of Plato’s forms of government, aristocracy means the wise few, timocracy means a military state (headed by the few), and oligarchy denotes rule by the wealth of the few.
+Generally, and in terms of Plato’s forms of government (so in somewhat philosophical terms), aristocracy means rule by the “wise” few, timocracy means rule by a military state (headed by the “strong” few), and oligarchy denotes rule by the “wealth” of the few.

-In fact, Plato doesn’t paint pure oligarchy as a fully corrupt system in his Republic, instead he paints it as a system bound for tyranny (as making wealth the highest virtue of a state is a thing that naturally corrupts the system; other checks and balances are needed!).
+In fact, as noted above, Plato doesn’t paint pure oligarchy as a fully corrupt system in his Republic.
+Instead he paints it as a system bound for tyranny (as making wealth the highest virtue of a state is a thing that naturally corrupts the system; just as focusing on wealth only would corrupt a person, so it is for the state; other checks and balances are needed!).

-With the above in mind, oligarchy in any form has the same general effect, that effect is that monied interests (a type of special interest) rule to some degree.
+With the above in mind, oligarchy in any form has the same general effect, that effect is that special interests (generally monied interests) rule to some degree.

 If monied interest rule rather than true representatives of the people, then the government is not a legitimate government (at least in the classical terms of Rousseau and Locke).

 Only a government that strives to rule in the general interest of the people is fully legitimate.